-Local governments have an important role and are a critical partner in BC for invasive species management, in a unique position to turn the tide of the impacts of invasive species within their jurisdictions.
-Thankfully, in BC, there are many levels of partners and growing resources to address invasive species issues.
+Local governments have an important role and are a critical partner in BC for invasive species management.
 This section provides important information, tools and networking for local governments in BC to become increasingly successful in this important work.

-One valuable tool is the Invasive Species Toolkit for Local Government.
-Find out why these issues are the top 10 reasons for local governments to be engaged in invasive species management (see further details below):
+One valuable tool is the Invasive Species Toolkit For Local Government, Real Estate Professionals and Land Managers (2018).
+Find out why these issues are the top 10 reasons for local governments to be engaged in invasive species management:

 - Property Values